top of page

 A Brief History of the Choko (White & Green)

-In Australia, chokos became widely known as a wartime and Depression-era staple, they were cheap, easy to grow, and extremely prolific.
+In Australia, chokos became widely known as a wartime and Depression-era staple.
+They were cheap, easy to grow, and extremely prolific.
 Many older Aussies remember their nannas sneaking them into stews, chutneys, and even desserts to bulk out meals.

 What Makes the White Choko So Special?